mogtofu33/docker-compose-drupal/README.md

  * [http://localhost:6443](http://localhost:6443)
 * More ldap info, see https://github.com/osixia/docker-openldap#environment-variables

+## Using Drush within your container

+Using docker exec you can run a command directly in the container, for example: docker exec -it CONTAINER_NAME drush --root=/www/drupal status

+You can find a script to set a Drush alias for your container, you must supply user, group and container name on first run:
+<pre>. scripts/drush-start.sh apache apache CONTAINER_NAME</pre>
+Every drush command will now run on this container.

+When you finish your work on this stack:
+<pre>. scripts/drush-end.sh</pre>

 ## More features on next release

 * SSL on Apache / Nginx